felicianoi9/nlw-4/README.md

     "type": "sqlite",
     "database": "./src/database/database.sqlite"
 }
-> The ./src/database/databse.sqlite file: will create, when run yarn dev command, after the configurarion this files ( index.ts and ormconfig.json)
+> The ./src/database/databse.sqlite file be will create, when run yarn dev command, after the configurarion this files ( index.ts and ormconfig.json)
 > create ./src/database/index.ts:
 import { createConnection } from "typeorm";